Major Snow Storm Moves East After Hitting The Great Plains

 Authorities have issued warnings not to travel for much of North Dakota, where vast stretches of roadways have been closed.

 Windy conditions also led to power outages in both North and South Dakota as well as Nebraska.
-Tens of thousands of homes or businesses are reported to be without power.
+Tens of thousands of homes and businesses are reported to be without power.

 High winds in Michigan also knocked out power to thousands of customers.